Viessmann boiler fault codes — what they mean and what to do

 Does Smart Plan cover Viessmann boilers?

 Yes.
 Our boiler module covers most makes, including Viessmann Vitodens.
-Cover runs up to £500 per year if your boiler's under 7 years old, or up to £200 if it's older, with a £95 call-out fee.
+Cover runs up to £500 per year if your boiler's under 7 years old, or up to £200 if it's older, with a £95 call-out fee in defined cases.

 Book a one-off repair or set up an ongoing Smart Plan boiler module.
 A service plan, not insurance — parts and labour included up to your cover limit.